lun0522/HotasRemapper/Feasibility of Using HOTAS in MSFS on Xbox Console.md

 # Feasibility of Using HOTAS in MSFS on Xbox Consoles

+# Introduction

-Do you want to use virtually any **joysticks** and **throttles** (maybe rudder pedals and other gaming devices as well) in **Microsoft Flight Simulator** (maybe other flight simulation games as well) on an Xbox console?
+Do you want to use virtually any **joysticks** and **throttles** (maybe rudder pedals and other gaming devices as well) in **Microsoft Flight Simulator** (maybe other flight simulation games as well if they have keyboard support) on an Xbox console?
 This project is my personal experiment of:

 1. Using a **Mac** to read input events from my joystick and throttle.
 2. Remapping those events to standard keyboard events.
-3. Sending them over Bluetooth to a **Raspberry Pi Zero 2W** board.
+3. Sending them over Bluetooth to a **Raspberry Pi Zero 2 W** board.
-4. Making the Raspberry Pi act as a USB keyboard that can be recognized by an Xbox console.
+4. Making the Raspberry Pi function as a USB keyboard that can be recognized by an Xbox console.

 Not all inputs can be easily remapped to keyboard events, but there might be workarounds.
 For example, the X- and Y-axis of the joystick couldn’t be remapped this way, but you can remap it to a thumbstick and feed the input events to Xbox via the Remote Play feature, which works on a Mac as well.

-This is a pretty low-cost way to make my non-Xbox-licensed HOTAS work with the Xbox console with a help of a Mac, with a bit of programming in Rust and Swift.
-In this article, I will share what I found during my journey of discovery, such as related hardware products and programming tutorials.
+This is a pretty low-cost way to make my non-Xbox-licensed HOTAS work with the Xbox console, requiring a bit of coding in Rust and Swift.
+In this article, I will share what I found during my journey of discovery, such as related hardware products and coding tutorials.
 You may follow a similar path to make your gaming devices work in more games on the console.

 # Motivation

 It’s a simple story.
 I got my Thrustmaster joystick and throttle first, which work perfectly in MSFS 2020 on a Windows PC.
 However, I don’t own a very powerful PC so I had to live with poor resolutions and frame rates.
-As a casual gamer who don’t even play >3 games, I don’t plan to invest $1k+ on a gaming PC.
+As a casual gamer who don’t even play more than 3 games, I don’t plan to invest $1k+ on a gaming PC.
 Then I saw reviews mentioning MSFS works pretty well in 4k resolution on Xbox series X, so I gave it a try.
-The game looks stunning with the new setup, but unfortunately, I found that it only supports licensed accessories (i.e. those having an Xbox button) while my HOTAS isn’t one of it, and I can’t simply install a certain driver on the console to make my stuff supported as I would do on a normal PC.
+The game looks stunning with the new setup, but unfortunately, I found that it only supports Xbox-licensed accessories (i.e. those having an Xbox button) while my HOTAS isn’t one of it, and I can’t simply install a certain driver on the console to make my stuff supported as I would do on a normal PC.

 I have limited options:

 1. Just play the game with an Xbox controller or keyboard & mouse.
 The user experience might be the worst.
 2. Use some software to allow my HOTAS to function as an Xbox controller.
 For example, [x360ce](https://www.x360ce.com) is capable of that on PC.
-However, a controller doesn’t have many buttons so I’ll probably not able to map all of my HOTAS buttons, and I’ll still need a way to send those events to the console, which isn’t easy at all.
+However, a controller doesn’t have many buttons so I’ll probably not be able to map all of my HOTAS buttons, and I’ll still need a way to send those events to the console, which isn’t easy at all.
 3. Invest much more on a powerful gaming PC.
 Is it really worth it for casual gamers?
 4. Buy an Xbox-licensed HOTAS.
 There are very limited choices on the market, and I’d be happier with the one I have.
 5. Buy a third-party adapter that supports my HOTAS.
 There are a few adapters in the market, such as [Wingman XB](https://www.brookaccessory.com/detail/59327520/) and [Titan One](https://www.consoletuner.com/products/titan-one/), but they either explicitly don’t support my HOTAS, or don’t have any instructions/discussions on how to set it up in my case.
 Besides, they are not cheap.
 6. Build an “adapter” by myself.
-Even though the Xbox console doesn’t support most of those gaming devices, it does support keyboard and mouse.
+Even though the Xbox console doesn’t support most of those gaming devices, it does support mouse and keyboard.
 What if I can convert the events generated by my HOTAS to keyboard and/or mouse events and feed them to the console over USB?

-I have also noticed the Remote Play feature of the console.
-However, only standard gamepads are supported in that mode, meaning you still have to use Xbox controllers or other Xbox-licensed gamepads, so it doesn’t broaden my options.
+I’ve also learnt about the Xbox Remote Play feature, however, only standard gamepads are supported in that mode, meaning you have to use Xbox or third-party Xbox-licensed controllers.
+I’ve seen people requesting the Xbox team to support flight sticks in that mode as well, but I doubt even if they add the support, it would still require Xbox-licensed HOTAS.
+So, it doesn’t broaden my options.

-So, I began my journey in looking for a low-cost way to make my HOTAS work on the console.
-I planned to start looking for related apps, and write some code to fill the gaps if necessary.
+I began my journey in looking for a low-cost way to make my HOTAS work on the console.
+My plan was to look for related apps first, and write some code to fill the gaps if necessary.

 # Prior Art

 What if there are already some apps that can achieve what I want, and I just don’t need to write any code?
-I have been doing my research mostly on Mac, and I found these interesting apps:
+I’ve been doing my research mostly on Mac, and I found these interesting apps:

 1. [Enjoyable](https://yukkurigames.com/enjoyable/).
 It is able to read input events from the HOTAS, identify which axis/button/hat switch they come from, and generate customizable mouse and keyboard events accordingly.
 The code is open-sourced.
 It work pretty nicely with my devices, but I can see a few problems:
     1. Not all inputs are supported, e.g. sliders.
-    2. Cannot remap an axis to multiple buttons, which is necessary for remapping the throttle axis to keyboard buttons.
+    2. Cannot remap an axis to multiple buttons, which is critical for the throttle’s main axis.
     3. Directly injects mouse and keyboard events to the operating system.
-This might be desired by some of their users but not me, since I actually want to route those to another device.
+This might be desired by some of their users but not me, since I actually want to redirect those to another device.
     4. The code was pretty old.
 I can no longer compile it with the latest MacOS and Xcode.
 2. [KeyPad](https://bluetooth-keyboard.com/keypad/).
 It enables user to use their Mac as the Bluetooth trackpad and keyboard for their iPhones, iPads and so on.
 It is pretty easy to use according to my testing, but few problems arose:
     1. It works well between my Mac and iPad, but it doesn’t seem to be able to connect to a Raspberry Pi, which is definitely not a major use case of it.
     2. The latency seems a bit high when typing to an iPad, which is okay for typing but less ideal for gaming.
 3. [Greenlight](https://github.com/unknownskl/greenlight).
 There is no Xbox app on Mac, so Remote Play isn’t officially supported here.
 This project brings that feature to Mac.
-It works pretty well despite that some issues on Github mentioned that the resolution is likely only 720p and there is no way to control it.
+It works pretty well despite that [some issues on Github](https://github.com/unknownskl/greenlight/issues/361) mentioned that the resolution is likely only 720p and there is no way to control it.
 It also maps some keyboard buttons to controller inputs ([mapping table](https://github.com/unknownskl/greenlight#keyboard-controls)).
 I found that even though there is no driver for my HOTAS on Mac, at least the joystick’s X- and Y-axis are actually working when I play MSFS through this app.

 All the apps mentioned above are free to use.
 There are other paid apps with similar features, and there should be more similar apps on Windows.
 Note that Thrustmaster offers the [TARGET](https://ts.thrustmaster.com/download/accessories/pc/hotas/software/TARGET/TARGET_User_Manual_ENG.pdf) app that is capable of very complex remapping for HOTAS inputs, I haven’t tried that myself but I believe that is the toolbox desired by power users.